 That doesn’t mean they’re any less valuable.
 In fact, many people choose small businesses because of the unique L&D opportunities they offer.

-It’s an intense way to work – but for some people, it’s a highly attractive prospect, offering much faster progression and a wider set of experiences than larger companies provide.
+It’s an intense way to work – but for some people, it’s a highly attractive prospect, offering much faster career development and a wider set of experiences than larger companies provide.

-If you're interested in building a culture of L&D in your business, but are worried about costs, we've actually got an article all about how small businesses can build a great L&D environment on a tight budget.
+If you're interested in building a learning culture at your small business but are worried about costs, we've actually got an article all about how small businesses can build a great L&D environment on a tight budget.